![]() |

 ICCAT says it is trying to keep all populations at their MSY level (1.0 on

 the abundance figure - B/Bmsy - at left).
-Yet swordfish abundance has
+Yet Atlantic swordfish abundance has

 been allowed to decline by 85% since longlining began in 1960 and it is